Career HubResume

 • Additional information: Use this for supporting details like online courses, licenses, or expired credentials that still add relevant context.

-Step 2: Choose the right certifications to list
+Step 2: Choose the right ones to list

 An ATS-friendly resume depends on clean, consistent formatting.
 Resume organization is key.